hovell722/nodejs_nginx_app_packer_cookbook/README.md

-# Nodejs and Nginx Cookbook Eng54 :penguin:
+# Nodejs and Nginx Cookbook Eng54 :penguin: (y)

 This cookbook will install nodejs and nginx.

 To use it import it in your own cookbook and run it in the recipies.

+## Learning Outcomes:
+- Git, Github
+- Documentation
+- Chef, Inspec, Chefspec
+- Importing Cookbooks (will require our search)
+- Attributes, and Templates

 ## Installation